GitHubDragonFly/CAER_Video_GUI/README.md

 # CAER_Video_GUI
-Video GUI python example for [caer](https://github.com/jasmcaus/caer), with rather simple interface which allows applying some visual effects to the video.
+Video GUI, python example for [caer](https://github.com/jasmcaus/caer), with rather simple interface which allows applying some visual effects to the video, saving the camera stream and face detection.

 Caer is a python library used for Computer or Machine Vision, with the power of [OpenCV](https://opencv.org/), so make sure to read everything you can in that repository.

 Requirements: python3 with tkinter, caer and somewhat of a fast computer.